Anogenital distance: In humans

 Early studies showed that the human perineum was half as long in females as in males, but it has since been found to be three quarters the male distance in females, although males have more variance.
 Measuring the anogenital distance in neonatal humans has been suggested as a noninvasive method to determine male feminisation and female virilization and thereby predict neonatal and adult reproductive disorders.

 A study by Swan et al. determined that the AGD is linked to fertility in males, and penis size.
 Males with a short AGD (lower than the median around 52 mm (2 in)) have seven times the chance of being sub-fertile as those with a longer AGD.
 It is linked to both semen volume and sperm count.
 A lower than median AGD also increases the likelihood of undescended testes, and lowered sperm counts and testicular tumors in adulthood.
 Babies with high total exposure to phthalates were ninety times more likely to have a short AGD, despite not every type of the nine phthalates tested being correlated with shorter AGD.

 Swan et al. report that the levels of phthalates associated with significant AGD reductions are found in approximately one-quarter of Americans tested by the Centers for Disease Control and Prevention (CDC) for phthalate body burdens.

 Women who had high levels of phthalates in their urine during pregnancy gave birth to sons who were ten times more likely to have shorter than expected AGDs.

-A 2018 study by Barrett et al. found that infant girls born to women with polycystic ovary syndrome (PCOS) had longer AGD, suggesting higher fetal testosterone exposure, than girls born to women without PCOS.
+A 2018 study by Barrett et al. found that infant girls born to women with polyendocrine metabolic ovarian syndrome (PMOS, formerly PCOS) had longer AGD, suggesting higher fetal testosterone exposure, than girls born to women without PCOS.